pts/pts-tinype/README.txt

 * Windows 95 needs at least 10 entries in IMAGE_DATA_DIRECTORY.
 * On Win32s, the PE header (ending with the last byte of the last section header) must fit in 0x800 (2048) bytes.
+* ReactOS 0.4.14 is picky about the low 12 bits of SizeOfImage, section.VirtualSize and section.SizeOfRawData being too small.
+Other systems seem to round these up to page boundary.

 __END__